 Graduate school is an investment in your future and we understand the process of funding your education can often be challenging.
 There are several options to help pay for graduate school, including departmental scholarship, student loans, and working as a graduate student.

 Tuition and Fees

-The following breakdown for the 2020-2021 academic year is offered as a general guide for planning purposes only, and is based on University-approved allowances for living expenses incurred during the academic year.
-The University of Virginia's budget for tuition and living expenses for the 2021-2022 academic year is set by the Board of Visitors in February 2021.
+The following proposed breakdown for the 2021-2022 academic year* is offered as a general guide for planning purposes only, and is based on University-approved allowances for living expenses incurred during the academic year.
+The University of Virginia's budget for tuition and living expenses for the 2022-2023 academic year is set by the Board of Visitors in February 2022.

 |Cost of Attendance||In-State||Out-of-State & International|

 |Global Immersion Fee||$4,767||$4,767|

 |Travel (airfare, visa fees, etc.)||$1,500 - $2,000***||$1,500 - $2,000***|

 **Estimated for the 2021-2022 academic year and subject to change.
 Rent and utility figures are calculated for a single student sharing a two-bedroom apartment.
 This budget does not include allowances for car payments, undergraduate debt, or consumer and other types of personal debt.
 The typical living costs budget is expected to increase by approximately 3% for 2022-2023.
 Estimated cost if insurance is purchased through the University of Virginia.
 Students may be covered under a parent’s policy or a personal policy.
 If this coverage meets minimum requirements, then the UVA policy may be waived.

 ***In addition to the Global Immersion Fee, students are expected to cover the cost of round trip airfare to and from the chosen destination, as well as the cost of obtaining any required travel visas.

 We encourage you to investigate all available financial aid options.